ukropj/board-games/AnimalAgricola/deploy/readme.txt

  - Score tab shows current scores of both players.

  - Building panel (in the bottom) can be toggled using toolbar.
- - Board layout can be switched from two farm to single farm usong toolbar.
+ - Board layout can be switched from two farm to single farm using toolbar.

+ - Buildings on your farm may be decorated with small "House" symbol in top right corner, this notifies you that the building can grant you an extra action, ability or victory points later, so you won't forget it.

 ## Version history

+1.2.1
+ - tabbed layout, screen capture
 1.2
  - added "Even More Buildings Big and Small" expansion
  - possible to save scores